 I have a habit of toasting nuts to bring out their flavors, so I couldn’t resist here.
 The roasted maple pecan ice cream had a slightly richer flavor, but it was also a little greasier.
 Raw nuts work fine here, because the soaking enhances their flavor.

-Raw Maple-Pecan Ice Cream
+Special Diet Notes: Raw Maple Pecan Ice Cream

-1/2 cup maple syrup
+- ½ cup maple syrup

-Drain the pecans, reserving 1 cup of the water.
-In a high-speed blender, combine the pecans, the 1 cup of water, maple syrup and vodka (if using), and process until smooth.
+- In a high-speed blender, combine the pecans, the 1 cup soaking water, maple syrup, and vodka (if using), and process until smooth.

 - Pass the purée through a fine-mesh sieve to remove any nut sediment.